pymupdf/PyMuPDF-Utilities/examples/image-maintenance.md

 * Detect images used by a page and display basic information: image reference name, location on the page ("bbox" - boundary box) and rotation.
 * Multiple images can be selected one at a time by stepping through them via a button.
 * The selected image can be deleted, moved around and rotated by multiples of 90 degrees.
 * New images can be inserted from image files supported by MuPDF.
-They will be inserted at the page's top left and are then available for repositioning.
+They will initially be put at the page's top left and are then available for repositioning.

 ## General working approach
 When a page is shown, the first image will be indicated by a red border (sequence determined by insertion sequence, FIFO).
 Use button **Next img** to select the desired one.